 Dear Ms. Pannu,

-This is in reference to the above-noted application by 8159203 Canada Limited for an amendment to the broadcasting licence of CKNT Mississauga, in order to increase the maximum third-language ethnic programming level to 22% in each broadcast week.
+This is in reference to the above-noted application by 8159203 Canada Limited for an amendment to the broadcasting licence of the English-language commercial AM radio station CKNT Mississauga, in order to increase the maximum ethnic programming level in each broadcast week.

-Please note that, for the Commission’s purposes, ethnic programming means programming provided in any language, that is specifically directed to any culturally or racially distinct group other than one that is Aboriginal Canadian or from France or the British Isles.
+As set out in paragraph 9 of Ethnic broadcasting policy, Public Notice CRTC 1999-117, 16 July 1999 (the Ethnic Broadcasting Policy), ethnic programming means programming provided in any language, that is specifically directed to any culturally or racially distinct group other than one that is Aboriginal Canadian or from France or the British Isles.
 Ethnic programming may be in English, French, a third-language or a combination of languages.
-Third-language programming means ethnic programming in languages other than French, English or those of Aboriginal Canadians.
+Third language programming means ethnic programming in languages other than French, English or those of Aboriginal Canadians.

 Considering the above request, the timetable for the proceeding is changed as follows:

-- The deadline for the filing of replies to the interventions by the applicant is extended 25 September 2019.
+- The deadline for the filing of replies to the interventions by the applicant is extended to 25 September 2020.